ddeereAMCHS/1145-GUI-Project/README.md

 # GUI Project

-## Due: Mon 5/22 at the end of class
+## Due: Fri 5/17 at the end of class

 - Create a game using a GUI
 - This can be a game that already exists or a game you make up